niveditha-vudayagiri/News-api-fetcher/README.md

-# AI News Aggregator
+# AI News Fetcher

-AI News Aggregator is a Django-based web application that fetches and displays articles related to "Artificial Intelligence" using Google Search API and NewsAPI.
+AI News Fetcher is a Django-based web application that fetches and displays articles related to "Artificial Intelligence" using Google Search API and NewsAPI.
 This project demonstrates the integration of multiple APIs within a Django framework to provide a seamless user experience for accessing the latest AI news.

 ## Table of Contents
 - [Prerequisites](#prerequisites)